Updated August 31, 2023

 The best-case scenario is you're left with the excess debris and have to figure out how to get rid of it later.

-The worst-case scenario is you have to pay for two dumpsters to remove all the debris.
+The worst-case scenario is you have to pay for two dumpsters to remove all the debris, instantly doubling your intended budget.

-Avoid all of this by sizing up in a dumpster if you're even remotely unsure if your debris will fit.
+Avoid all of this by sizing up your dumpster rental if you're even remotely unsure if your debris will fit.

-On average, sizing up costs less than $100, which saves you money in the longrun.
+On average, sizing up costs less than $100 and can easily save you money in the long run.

 Spacing at the Work Site

-When considering the space you need, keep in mind that dumpsters typically have an 8 ft. wide door that swings open on the back (or two 4-foot doors).
+When considering the space you need, keep in mind that dumpsters typically have either one 8 ft wide door or two 4 ft wide doors that swing open on the back.

 Weight and Height Restrictions